Webform / Slack (easy)

-This tutorial will guide you through building a very simple workflow and introduce you to the basic concepts of working with tray.
+This tutorial will guide you through building a simple workflow and introduce you to the basic concepts of working with the Tray platform.

 It will introduce you to:

 - The Text Helpers connector

 - The Slack connector

 - Using the 'connector snake' to pull the data from one connector to another

 - A Slack account

 - A tray.io account (you can sign up here)